Course and Instructor Policies

 Late Work, Make-Up, and Completion

-No late work or make-up exams will be allowed without consent of the professor prior to the due/exam date, except in situations where University policy requires it, or in case of truly dire circumstances.
-All non-optional assignments must be completed in satisfactory manner in order to receive a passing grade in the course.
+No late work or make-up exams will be allowed without consent of the professor prior to the due/exam date, except in situations where University policy requires it, or in case of truly dire circumstances, where evidence can be provided.

 Cheating and Plagiarism